EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

 - To make a Site, Service or ServiceGroup visible to EGI, the resource's 'EGI' scope tag check box must be ticked.
-EGI scoped resources are exposed to the central operational tools for monitoring and will appear in the central perations portal.
+EGI scoped resources are exposed to the central operational tools for monitoring and will appear in the central operations portal.
 - **Un-ticking the EGI checkbox** and selecting the 'Local' scope makes the selected object invisible to EGI; it will be hidden from the central operation tools (it will not show in the central dashboard and it will not be monitored